 Background Check and Drug Screening

 All students must pass a multi-state, multi-zip code criminal back ground check as well as a drug/illegal substance screening.
 This requirement is based on medical industry standards and Washington State laws protecting vulnerable populations (RCW 43.43.880 and 43.43.842).
 Drug screens and background checks are required by clinical agencies where students complete their practicum experience.
 Students should be aware that certain gross misdemeanors and felonies may disqualify them from participating in practicums and unable to complete their certificate or degree program.
 Future employment opportunities in the health care field may also be affected.
 Students will complete the background check and drug screening process when enrolled in AHE 130.
-Students who are unable to pass these screenings will be removed from the program.
+An additional drug screening is required immediately prior to practicum placement.
+Students who are unable to pass these screenings may be unable to complete the program.

 The Pharmacy Technician program includes a required 240 hour clinical/practicum experience.
 Practicum's are at medical facilities, hospitals, clinics and other community-based pharmacy centers which may involve travel to various regions of Skagit, Whatcom, Snohomish, and Island counties.
 All students accepted into the practicum experience must have reliable transportation.
 All experiences will be under the supervision of personnel at the medical facilities.
 Students will not be allowed to choose their clinical site.
 The department chair selects the facilities used for practicum sites and places qualified students.
 Each student is evaluated for Practicum readiness according to the Allied Health Handbook guidelines (Student Evaluation section).
 View AHE Practicum Requirements.